panzerdp/dmitripavlutin.com/content/posts/048-temporal-dead-zone/index.md

 }
 ```

-The correct answer: the first snippet defining a class generates a `ReferenceError`.
-While the second works correctly.
+The correct answer: the first snippet, the one with a class, generates a `ReferenceError`.
+The second works correctly.

-If your answer is different than the above, then you need to grasp the _Temporal Dead Zone_ (TDZ), introduced in ES2015.
-It's an essential concept that manages the availability of `let`, `const`, `class`, and `import` module statements.
+If your answer is different than the above, then you need to grasp the _Temporal Dead Zone_ (TDZ).

+TDZ manages the availability of `let`, `const`, and `class` statements.
+It is essential to how variables work in JavaScript.

 ## 1. What is _Temporal Dead Zone_